littleroot/blog/_pages/go error naming convention.md

 ## 5. Assigned error variables (file scope)

-If the assigned error variable is in the file-scope it is appropriate and improves readability to use a more specific name such as `setupErr`.
+If the assigned error variable is in file-scope it is appropriate and it improves readability to use a more specific name such as `setupErr`.
 For example:

 ```go